telekom/mltb2/CONTRIBUTING.md

 ### Get Project Source

 First you have to clone the project with GIT.
+If you want to make a pull request, you must clone your previously forked project and not the original project.
 After the project has been cloned, use `cd` to change into the project directory.

 ### Install Poetry